asilvas/image-pal/README.md

 # Intro

 Retrieve [human perceivable](https://en.wikipedia.org/wiki/CIELUV) palette of colors from images leveraging color quantization.
-What sets Image-Pal apart from other image-based color pallete generators is that you can [easily plugin other color spaces](#custom-color-spaces) (or variations of existing) to achieve the desired palette.
+What sets Image-Pal apart from other image-based color palette generators is that you can [easily plugin other color spaces](#custom-color-spaces) (or variations of existing) to achieve the desired palette.

 ![NPM](https://raw.githubusercontent.com/asilvas/image-pal/master/docs/colorcube.png)